tvrfan/EEC-IV-disassembler/Daily/Readme_Daily.txt

 Other changes -

 the F option - moved to global options and now has text strings to define the lookup type, and conforms to the following AMENDED syntax.
-This change was made as it became evident that the spec for the sizes is the same as the arguments, and so can easily be confused....
+This change was made as it became evident that the spec for the sizes is the same as the arguments, and so can easily be confused.

 F string par1 par2